samhh/tshm/README.md

 type Option a = None | Some a
 ```

+Check out the "printer" tests for some real-world examples.

 Should an invalid input be provided the program will fail with the appropriate exit code, enabling the use of tshm in shell pipelines.

 Messages are always printed upon failure.
 Should the failure be due to a parser error, the raw error is printed to the console to assist in debugging.